Skip to content

 tsx

-import {createAiSlice, createDefaultAiConfig} from '@sqlrooms/ai';
+import {createAiSlice} from '@sqlrooms/ai';

-import {createProjectStore} from '@sqlrooms/project-builder';
+import {createRoomStore} from '@sqlrooms/room-shell';

-// Base project configuration
+// Base room configuration

 config: {

-// Your project configuration
+// Your room configuration

-...createDefaultAiConfig(), // Default AI configuration
+// Your AI settings configuration

 },